w3f/polkadot-wiki/docs/learn-balance-transfers.md

 #### Checking for Locks

+You can check for locks by querying `system.account(AccountId)` under `Developer > Chain state`.
+Select your account, then click the "+" button next to the dropdowns, and check the relative `data` JSON object.
+If you see a non-zero value for anything other than `free`, you have locks on your account that need to get resolved.

-You can check for locks by navigating to `Accounts > Accounts` in [PolkadotJS Apps](https://polkadot.js.org/apps/#/).
-Then, click the dropdown arrow of the relevant account under the 'balances' colum.
+You can also check for locks by navigating to `Accounts > Accounts` in [PolkadotJS Apps](https://polkadot.js.org/apps/#/).
+Then, click the dropdown arrow of the relevant account under the 'balances' column.
 If it shows that some tokens are in a 'locked' state, you can see why by hovering over the information icon next to it.

 #### Existing Recovery Info